-AMR is our largest segment, representing 80% of our total revenues from sales to external customers in fiscal 2017.
-AMR generated 91% of its revenues in fiscal 2017 from sales of ferrous and nonferrous scrap metal, with the remainder generated from retail auto parts and other sales.
-AMR's revenues from sales of recycled scrap metal, disaggregated by major product category, were 68% ferrous scrap metal and 32% nonferrous scrap metal in fiscal 2017.
-The remainder of our revenues from external scrap metal sales are generated by our metals recycling operations reported within the CSS segment.
-The significant majority of ferrous scrap metal processed by the CSS metals recycling operations is used by our steel mill to produce finished steel products, and a minority portion is sold to the export market.
+AMR is our largest segment, representing 80% of our total revenues from sales to external customers in fiscal 2018.
+AMR generated 93% of its revenues in fiscal 2018 from sales of ferrous and nonferrous scrap metal, with the remainder generated primarily from retail auto parts and other sales.
+AMR's revenues from sales of recycled scrap metal, disaggregated by major product category, were 73% ferrous scrap metal and 27% nonferrous scrap metal in fiscal 2018.
+Our metals recycling operations reported within CSS also generate revenue from external sales of ferrous and nonferrous scrap metal.

-CSS produces finished steel products such as rebar, wire rod, coiled rebar, merchant bar and other specialty products using ferrous recycled scrap metal and other raw materials.
+CSS produces finished steel products such as rebar, wire rod, coiled rebar, merchant bar and other specialty products using ferrous recycled scrap metal primarily sourced internally from its metals recycling operations and other raw materials.
 CSS's finished steel products are primarily used in nonresidential and infrastructure construction in North America.
-In fiscal 2017, CSS sold 496 thousand short tons of finished steel products.
+In fiscal 2018, CSS sold 519 thousand short tons of finished steel products.